Copper Spur 2 Platinum Review | Average Hiker

 There was plenty of room for me in the two person tent.
 I had room to stretch our my gear on either side of myself, to include my pack, poles and shoes.
 I'll explain why that was important later.
 The tent would have been a little tight for two people.
 They would definitely need to use the vestibules, which seemed to be a little shallow to protect gear from splash during heavy rain.

-The floor material was so thin that I cautiously cautiously slid across the translucent slippery floor, leaving my feet poking out the door.
+The floor material was so thin that I cautiously slid across the translucent material, leaving my feet poking out the door.
 Having my shoes on the thin material made me nervous.
-I did not get the BA footprint, but would definitely carry a piece of tyvek for a footprint.
+I did not get the BA footprint, but would definitely carry a piece of Tyvek for a footprint.
 Tyvek is great, although it can be a little loud until it is well worn.
-It is right up there with duct tape – tough, multi-uses, and light.
+It is right up there with duct tape – tough, multi-use, and light.

 Copper Spur 2 Platinum Final Impressions Summary